Fairfield Risk of Injury to Minor Lawyer

 With so much at stake, you will need to get your charges dismissed as quickly as possible.
 You will, however, be going up against cautious Bridgeport Connecticut Superior Court prosecutors and judges who will want to take your case slow, not only in an abundance of caution, but also to cover the liability and exposure of the government, who could be held liable if they let you off too easily and quickly from your arrest.
 So if you are facing a 53-21 Risk of Injury arrest, then be sure to contact legal representation as soon as possible.

 What Can Get Me Arrested for Risk of Injury to a Minor in Connecticut?

 Top Connecticut attorneys can explain that Risk of Injury / Child Endangerment statute is divided into two subsections under CGS 53-21.
 The severity of your Fairfield Connecticut arrest for C.G.S.
 53-21 Risk of Injury depends on whether you are accused of having sexual contact with the minor.
 Each subsection carries its own set of penalties, and our team appreciates how critical the distinctions are between the two subsections.
-Follow this link for a more in-depth discussion of Connecticut Risk of Injury arrests.

 Non-Sexual Contact under C.G.S. § 53a-21(a)(1)